15 Deep Tech VCs Actually Funding Hard Tech in 2026

 Deep tech fundraising requires technical depth, credible milestones, and the right investor match.
 The investors above are actively deploying capital, but they're also sophisticated—they want to see engineering progress, unit economics, and clear pathways to scale.

 Your data room is often the first impression investors get of your technical sophistication.
-Organize your documentation clearly with AI-powered organization, track engagement to identify interested investors with page-level analytics, and protect your sensitive IP throughout the process.
+Use Peony to organize documentation, track engagement with page-level analytics, and protect sensitive IP with dynamic watermarks throughout the process — starting free ($0).